stylemistake/runner/README.md

                                Supported shells: 'bash'.
   -f <file>, --file=<file>     Use <file> as a runnerfile.
   -l, --list-tasks             List available tasks.
-  -h, --help                   Print this message and exit.
+  -v, --version                Print the version of runner used -h, --help                   Print this message and exit.
 ```